muratk5n/thirdwave/en/README.md

 ---

-According to Trek canon wasnt 22nd century supposed to be European alliance centric?
+According to Trek canon wasnt 22nd century supposed to have a European hegemony?
 Never say never.

 ---